Henry Cejudo: Early career

-Inspired by his older brother Angel Cejudo, who was an undefeated four-time AIA wrestling state champion with a record of 150 wins and zero defeats who represented the United States internationally, Henry also became a four-timer.
+Inspired by his older brother Angel Cejudo, who was an undefeated four-time Arizona wrestling state champion with a record of 150 wins and zero defeats who represented the United States internationally.
+Henry also became a four-time state champion.
 His freshman and sophomore year titles were won in Arizona, before he moved to Colorado Springs, Colorado, to become a resident athlete at the United States Olympic Training Center.
 He won the Colorado state championships (CHSAA) as a junior and senior, and was named ASICS "National High School Wrestler of the Year" in 2006.
 In the same year, he was selected in USA Wrestling Magazine's "Dream Team of High School All-Americans."

 In 2006, Cejudo won the Fargo National title in freestyle.
 Soon after his victory, he began full-time training at the United States Olympic Training Center in Colorado Springs, Colorado.
 There, he prepared for the U20 World Championships; after a fifth-place finish in 2005, Cejudo was able to claim the silver medal for the United States team.
 He opted to pursue an international career in freestyle rather than competing in collegiate wrestling.